-Research funding programs should explicitly prioritize computational challenges with broad applicability rather than funding numerous domain-specific applications, as concentrated effort on upstream problems can achieve greater total impact.
-The community should develop frameworks for assessing the potential downstream impact of computational advances to guide strategic resource allocation.
+Research funding programs should explicitly prioritize computational challenges with broad applicability rather than funding numerous domain-specific applications, as concentrated efforts on upstream problems can achieve a greater total impact.
+The community should develop frameworks for assessing the potential downstream impacts of computational advances to guide the strategic allocation of resources.